-There are many good and interesting online programs which a wise and creative teacher can use to give remedial instruction to small groups of failing students.
-If your school has the technology, a teacher can get online and interact with a group of students while they are going through a program in math, English, science or some other subject.
+There are many good and interesting online programs that a wise and creative teacher can use to give remedial instruction to small groups of failing students.
+If your school has the technology, a teacher can get online and interact with a group of students while they are going through a program in math, English, science, or some other subject.

-7. Be Involved in Moral Development of Students
+7. Be Involved in the Moral Development of Students

 Many students don't succeed in the classroom because they are lacking in moral virtue.
 Teachers must be willing to love students and show them how to love themselves and others.
 Compassion, honesty, hard work, and cooperation must also be taught to students.